 Along with items from the Civil War, the museum features like artifacts from almost every major war.
 I was especially intrigued by the items from the Spanish-American War, which is something you don’t often see represented in historical society museums.

 Another interesting exhibit in the museum focuses on the Boy Scouts of America.
-While the organization wasn’t started in Bradford County, the troop in Troy, Pennsylvania, was the first to join.
+While the organization wasn’t started in Bradford County, the troop in Troy, Pennsylvania (home of the Heritage Village and Farm Museum), was the first to join.
 Because of this, the Bradford County Museum is a great stop for anyone interested in the history of the Boy Scouts as the museum features several artifacts from the first troop.

 As I worked my way through the museum and looked at the many displays, I couldn’t help but notice the wonderful way they integrated the museum into the old jail.
 The museum occupies the basement and first floor of the jail, as well as the sheriff’s old home, which was attached to the front of the building.
 Small things like viewing ports and cell doors are still in place, which makes for an interesting tour through the old building.